Jenkou/hello-world/README.md

 Getting started with GitHub

-So I think I'm doing this the correct way, jsut following the tutorial like the n00b I am.
+So I think I'm doing this the correct way, just following the tutorial like the n00b I am.